Saint Lucian Creole

-Saint Lucian Creole (Kwéyòl /[kwejɔl]/) is a French-based creole language that is widely spoken in Saint Lucia.
+Saint Lucian Creole (kwéyòl /acf/) is a French-based creole language that is widely spoken in Saint Lucia.
 It is the vernacular language of the country and is spoken alongside the official language of English.

 Kwéyòl is a variety of Antillean Creole, and like other varieties spoken in the Caribbean, it combines the syntax of African language origins and a Latin-based vocabulary as shared by the French.
 Like its similar Dominican counterpart, some words are derived from the English, French and African languages.
 There has also been a recorded syntactical influence of the Carib language.

 It remains in widespread use in Saint Lucia across the island.
 Though it is not an official language, the government and media houses present information in Kwéyòl alongside English.

 Origins

 Saint Lucia was first settled by Amerindian groups, more recently the Caribs, and subsequently colonised by the French and the British, who changed hands of control over the island a total of fourteen times.
 The British first attempted to colonise the island in 1605, but were killed or driven out by the Carib inhabitants.
 French groups gradually began colonising the island, and by 1745 they succeeded in regaining control over the island as well as establishing functional administrative settlements.

 Like other forms of Antillean Creole, Saint Lucian Creole emerged as a form of communication between the African slaves on Caribbean plantations.
 It combines Latin-based vocabulary shared by the French with syntax from the various African languages of the slaves.

 From French groups immigrating from Martinique, a form of Creole was imported and adopted by the black population living in small, remote mountain settlements as a vernacular.

 Ownership of St. Lucia alternated between the French and the British between 1778 and 1802 until the British gained complete control over the island in 1803, which was formalised by the Treaty of Paris in 1814.
 St. Lucia became independent in 1979 with Sir John Compton serving as the first prime minister.
 English became the official language of the country, though Kwéyòl remained in widespread use throughout the island and was the sole language of the majority of the population.
 Kwéyòl monolingualism increasingly became less common over time due to the precedence of English within the education system, which became more accessible to the general population through the mid-1960s.